What Is An Investment Guide?

 Avoids Later Disputes

-An investment guide does just that—it outlines your services, timelines, and fees upfront, leaving little room for confusion.
+An investment guide does just that - it outlines your services, timelines, and fees upfront, leaving little room for confusion.

 Imagine sending an investment guide to a potential client that clearly outlines your design phases, approximate timelines, and pricing range.
 Instead of awkward money conversations later, they already know what to expect before your first meeting.
 This transparency builds trust and shows that you value their time.
+When expectations are clear, clients feel more confident, and you’re less likely to face misunderstandings or disputes down the road.

 Saves You Wasting Billable Time